 Search

-The forum has three objectives:
+The forum has 3 objectives:

 1. Share lessons identified or learned (refer to the Lessons Management handbook for definition of learned lessons).
 The program committee will prioritise abstracts on lessons identified.

-2. Provide introductory level training, workshops and presentations to educate, encourage and empower those new to lessons management.
+2. Provide introductory level training, workshops, and presentations to educate, encourage, and empower those new to lessons management.

 3. Provide presentations and workshops that challenge and advance the thinking and practice of experienced lessons management practitioners.